erikagardini/Using-PP-to-walk-through-music-and-visual-art-style-spaces-induced-by-CNN/README.md

-# Inferring Music and Visual Art Style Evolution via Computational Intelligence
+# Walking through the Music and Visual Art StyleSpace via Computational Intelligence

 This project aims at navigating the Music and Visual Art Spaces via the Principal Path algorithm (1).